-- 1. It will be possible to withdraw from an examination via the examination registration system up to 14 working days before the examination takes place.
-It is also possible to withdraw from participation in an examination after this deadline has passed, but no later than three working days before the examination in question, at the central examination desk.2 - 2.
-Withdrawal from a degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
-Any student who has withdrawn from an examination or a degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 10 and Article 12, respectively.
+Withdrawal from the degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration

+1. Any student who has withdrawn from the degree audit should reregister on a subsequent occasion, in accordance with the provisions of Articles 12.